 They’re tradition, is our first bite of solid food as babies.
 Arepas are timeless, breakfast, dinner, lunch, or snack… they’re our national bread.

 For us, arepas are our culinary business card, an introduction to our country’s gastronomy from the first bite.
 They’re part of our soul, music, color, and happiness.
-Arepas are the best ambassador of our country and will always be the best connection with our land.
+Arepas are the best ambassadors of our country and will always be the best connection with our land.
 They can be considered a snack, but they are much more than that; you can have them for breakfast, lunch, or dinner.
 There are so many varieties of this dish, they can be grilled or fried, made with white or yellow flour, with a wide variety of fillings, for which preferences vary for each region in Venezuela.

 “Today I will share with you the recipe of our best-seller, as we call it, the most famous arepa ever!
 That is “Reina Pepiada”, which can be translated as “Curvaceous Queen” (or Curvy Queen).
 It is an Arepa with Chicken avocado salad and petit- pois.
-The reason of this name is in honor to our first Miss World Susana Dujim in 1955; the first woman from South America to win this important crown.
+The reason of this name is in honor of our first Miss World Susana Dujim in 1955; the first woman from South America to win this important crown.
 To make a long story short, a man named Heriberto Alvarez owned a restaurant called “Los Hermanos Alvarez” in Caracas and he personally knew Susana’s father.
 After she won the beauty pageant his dad brought her to eat at their establishment.
-In her honor, Mr. Alvarez wanted to serve something special for his guest, and thus the recipe was developed.
+In her honor, Mr. Alvarez wanted to serve something special for his guests, and thus the recipe was developed.
 A story similar to that of Pizza Margarita.”

 Listen Now to Yessica's Powerful Story